vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - If you do not want to enable vSphere Integrated Containers Management Portal, uncheck the **Deploy Management Portal** check box.
     - In the **Management Portal Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.
-7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine and vSphere Container Cluster binaries, and which publishes the plug-in packages for the vSphere Client.
+7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine binaries, and which publishes the plug-in packages for the vSphere Client.

    - In the **Fileserver Port** text box, optionally change the port on which the vSphere Integrated Containers Engine file server runs.
    - To use custom certificates to authenticate connections to the vSphere Integrated Containers Engine file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

 7. Expand **VIC Engine Install Wizard Configuration** to optionally change the port on which the interactive web installer for virtual container hosts (VCHs) runs.
-8. Expand **vSphere Container Cluster Manager Configuration** to configure the deployment of vSphere Container Cluster Manager.

-    - If you do not want to enable vSphere Container Cluster Manager, uncheck the **Deploy vSphere Container Cluster Manager** check box.
-    - In the **Admin username** text box, optionally specify a user name for an account for vSphere Container Cluster Manager to use when accessing the Kubernetes API .

-      If not specified, the installer creates an account named `admin`.
-    - To use custom certificates to authenticate connections to vSphere Container Cluster Manager, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
-Leave the text boxes blank to use auto-generated certificates.
 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.
 9. When the deployment completes, power on the appliance VM.
 10. Go to https://<i>vic_appliance_address</i>:9443 and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.